etl13/webpage/content/_index.md

 ---
 title: "Elaona Lemoto"
 subtitle: "(she/her/hers)"
 description: "I'm a PhD Candidate advised by Dr. Hwanhee Hong in the Duke School of Medicine, Department of Biostatistics & Bioinformatics.
-I am interested in Bayesian hierarchical modeling in the regards to data integration, but more specifically utilized within comparative effectiveness research.
+I am interested in Bayesian hierarchical modeling with regards to data integration, but more specifically utilized within comparative effectiveness research.
 While I work with combining data sources, the primary goal is to better understand and uncover health disparities that is limited through data availability.
 Simultaneously, I am interested in teaching and mentoring a new generation of statisticians."
 images:
   - img/updated_e.jpg
 image_left: true